na-na-hi/renget/archive/chrprompt2.md

 Q2: How are you dealing with suddenly being so fluffy?
 No, really.
 Are there any additional steps of care, or anything like that, that you need to do now that you didn't as an Umbreon?
 Along the same lines, is there anything that you don't need to do that you did before?
 Q3: Considering your team has two grass-types on it, do you think you're going to need to be more careful to avoid friendly fire now?

+###Vileplume
+Q1: How long have you and Bellossom been doing guild work?
+Would you consider yourselves experienced?
+Q2: How has you opinion of Adrian changed?
+Has he gotten easier to work with over time?

+###Bellossom
+Q1: Do you have any funny stories about Vileplume from when you were young?

+###Enny
+Q1: Why the obsession with women's fashion?
+Q2: Did you have an interest in anime and manga as a human?
+If so, which ones?

 ###KFC
 Q1 : Are you aware of any threats to Clover Guild?
 Q2 : What do you miss the most about your master?
+Q3: Who would you say are the most improved guild members in terms if fighting capabilities?

 ###Maxi
 Q1: What was the grossest thing you had to clean up?
+Q2: Is there any reason you don't shower?  ...If not, please take a shower...
+Q3: Being janitor at Clover Guild must be tough.
+Who do you think leaves most of the messes?

 ###Maddi
 Q1: Have you talked to other small members of the guild yet?